Department of Health Informatics & Information Management

 HI 5321.
 Health Systems and Population Health for HIIM.

 This course examines the structure and function of health systems and their impact on population health informatics.
-Students will explore key topics including the business of healthcare, health disparities, social determinants of health, and the roles of public and population health informatics initiatives.
+Students explore key topics including the business of healthcare, health disparities, social determinants of health, and the roles of public and population health informatics initiatives.
 Additional focus is placed on applying health data for behavior change strategies, patient engagement, case management, and disease management.
-The course also covers behavioral health, substance abuse, and the integration of healthcare technology and research in improving health outcomes from a health informatics perspective.
+The course also covers behavioral health, substance use, and the integration of healthcare technology and research in improving health outcomes from a health informatics perspective.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.